emolinac/eg2-double-target-geometry/README.md

 If everything is good you will see the simulation running :)
 ## Observations
+- All the double-target parts are sensitive type FLUX.
+- The liquid target has no sensitivity.
 - If the piezomotor is included in the dt-structure some *warnings* will appear when you execute GEMC.
 The warnings looks like this:
 >Polyhedron::SetReferences: List *SomeNumber* is not empty